Sulzbach an der Murr

-Sulzbach an der Murr is a municipality in the district of Rems-Murr in Baden-Württemberg, Germany.
+Sulzbach an der Murr (/de/, lit.
+'Sulzbach on the Murr'; Sulzbach upon Murr) is a market and resort town in the district of Rems-Murr in Baden-Württemberg, Germany.
+It is part of the Region Stuttgart and the Stuttgart Metropolitan Region.

 History

 Sulzbach an der Murr was a possession of the County of Löwenstein from the Middle Ages to 1867, when the House of Löwenstein-Wertheim finally lost control of Sulzbach.

 Geography

 The municipality (Gemeinde) of Sulzbach an der Murr is located in the Rems-Murr district, in the German state of Baden-Württemberg.
 Sulzbach's municipal area is physically located in the between the Löwenstein Hills and Murrhardt Forest, regions of the greater Swabian-Franconian Forest.
 Elevation above sea level in the municipal area ranges from a high of 585 m Normalnull (NN) to a low of 259 m NN.

 Politics

 Sulzbach has one borough (Ortsteil), Sulzbach an der Murr, and 17 villages: Bartenbach, Berwinkel, Bushof, Eschelhof, Eschenstruet, Gronbachmühle, Hager, Hammer, Harrenberg, Haselbachmühle, Ittenberg, Kleinhöchberg, Lautern, Liemannsklinge, Schleißweiler, Siebersbach, and Zwerenberg.
 The abandoned villages of Alte Sägmühle, Einsiedel, Wüste Mühl are located in Sulzbach's municipal area.